 You can find cutting instructions for the Mistress here.

 An Aquamarine Princess

 I wanted to create a design that would have the look and flash of a “Princess” cut, like my Gram Princess, for stones with low refractive indices (RI).
 Also, I wanted a design that would help improve light gem colors, like those typical of most readily available beryls.

 Many people have asked me for a princess cut in aquamarine.
 In fact, it’s hard to believe how many of my customers have asked for my Gram Princess in aquamarine.
 That made another good reason for creating a design like the Mistress.

 The multiple tiers on the pavilion of a traditional princess tend to make these designs not great for low RI material like beryl.
 Therefore, simplifying the pavilion was key to getting good performance from this new design.

 Another important aspect for this design was ensuring the light return wasn’t overpowering, since a very high light return tends to wash out lightly saturated colors in stones like beryls.
 I’ve found that using light and dark reflections in lightly saturated stones helps them look darker.
 Note that the Mistress has a light return of 79.6%.
 I purposely set the crown deep.
 It helps with weight retention and improves color.

-Also, but not in the least I wanted a design that would cut fast and easily, but still look like a “Princes”.
-I think this design meets all of my goals and it is fun to cut.
+Last but not least, I wanted a design that would cut quickly and easily but still look like a Princess.
+I think the Mistress meet all my goals.

 Detailed faceting instructions by Jeff Graham available at The Rock Peddler